-We have complied with the independence and other ethical requirements of Parts A and B of the Code of Ethics for Professional Accountants, including independence, issued by the International Ethics Standards Board for Accountants, which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
+We have complied with the independence and other ethical requirements of the International Ethics Standards Board for Accountants' International Code of Fthics for Professional Accountants (including International Independence Standards) (IESBA Code), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.

-The procedures selected depend on our understanding of the Bank's compliance with the Code and other engagement circumstances, and our consideration of areas where material misstatements are likely to arise.
+The procedures selected depend on our understanding of the Bank's compliance with the artilces of the Code and other engagement circumstances, and our consideration of areas where material non compliances are likely to arise.

-In obtaining an understanding of the Bank's compliance with QFMA's law and relevant legislations including the Code and other engagement circumstances, we have considered the process used to prepare the Statement in order to design assurance procedures that are appropriate in the circumstances.
-Our engagement included assessing the appropriateness of the Bank's compliance with QFMA's law and relevant legislations including the Code, and evaluating the appropriateness of the methods, policies and procedures, and models used in the preparation of the Statement.
+In obtaining an understanding of the Bank's process for compliance with QFMA's law and regulations and other relevant legislation, and its compliance with articles of the Code and other engagement circumstances, we have considered the process used to prepare the Statement in order to design limited assurance procedures that are appropriate in the circumstances.

+Our engagement included assessing the appropriateness of the Bank's process for compliance with QFMA's law and regulations and other relevant legislation, and its compliance with the articles of the Code, and evaluating the appropriateness of the methods and policies and procedures used in the preparation of the Statement.